2Lynk/multi1v1-heavy-round/README.md

 # multi1v1-heavy-round

 A simple plugin that adds a "heavy" round to the multi1v1 plugin by Splewis.
+Players get the Heavy Assault Suit model with either an M249 or Negev and extra health + armor.

 ## Features
 - Adjust given health and armor to players